Skip to content

 If you're building a modern web app in 2025 you need a stack that’s fast, scalable, and easy to work with.
 The days of bloated monolithic frameworks are behind us.
 Instead this stack uses specialized tools that get the job done efficiently.

-Vue, Bun, and Elixir — a powerful trifecta that combines a lightweight frontend, a fast and scalable backend for APIs, and a highly concurrent WebSocket server.
-This stack gives you speed, flexibility, and most importantly of all - developer joy.
+Vue, Bun, and Elixir is a powerful trifecta that combines a lightweight frontend, a fast and scalable backend for APIs and a highly concurrent WebSocket server.
+This stack gives you speed, flexibility, and most importantly developer joy.

 Why not a monolith or server-side-components?